skroon/depthfirstlearning.com/_posts/2020-03-20-Resurrecting-Sigmoid.markdown

 categories: neural-nets
 authors: ['piyush', 'vinay', 'riley']
-blurb: "With the success of deep networks across task ranging from vision to language, it is important to understand how to properly trian very deep neural networks with gradient-based methods.
+blurb: "With the success of deep networks across task ranging from vision to language, it is important to understand how to properly train very deep neural networks with gradient-based methods.
 This paper studies, from a rigorous theoretical perspective, which combinations of network weight initializations and network activation functions can result in deep networks which are trainable."
 feedback: true
 ---